v0.9β // actively reviewed by engineers

 • "You are building a DNS resolver cache.
 Each DNS record has a TTL from the record itself.
 Under memory pressure, evict the record queried least often.
 Design the data structure." — LFU cache where TTL comes from the DNS record's TTL field; sweepExpired runs in a background thread between queries.

 Thread Safety Discussion: This implementation is single-threaded.
-In an interview, after writing the core logic, expect a follow-up: "How would you make this thread-safe for concurrent reads and writes?"
+Expect a follow-up: "How would you make this thread-safe?"

 Approach Works?
 Why